 MSc in Migration Studies

-This nine-month interdisciplinary master’s degree analyses migration from a global perspective and as an integral part of development and social change.
-Taught by world-class researchers, it will introduce you to key migration concepts, methods and theories across the social sciences, and prepare you for further research or for a career in policy and international development.
+This interdisciplinary, nine-month master’s degree analyses global migration and mobility in historical context and as part of development and social change.
+Taught by world-class researchers, it will introduce you to key migration and mobility-related concepts, methods and theories across the social sciences, and prepare you for further research or a professional career.

 MSc in Refugee & Forced Migration Studies